simple-apps-suite/simple-collab/docs/API.md

 </details>

-## Create User
+## Register User

-Register a new user with a username, using a previously created identity.
+Register a new user with a username, using a previously registered identity.

 ### Endpoint